Automattic/Edit-Flow/readme.txt

 == Frequently Asked Questions ==

+= Does Edit Flow work with multisite? =

+Yep, in the sense that you can activate Edit Flow on each subsite.
+Edit Flow doesn't yet offer the ability to manage content across a network of sites.

 = Edit Flow doesn't do X, Y, and Z. That makes me sad. =

 For support questions, feedback and ideas, please use the [WordPress.org forums](http://wordpress.org/tags/edit-flow?forum_id=10), which we look at often.
 For everything else, say [hello@editflow.org](mailto:hello@editflow.org).